FAQ Professionals

 The required documents DO NOT have to be received before submitting the application.

-6. Privilege License
+6. Privilege License is no longer required for Veterinarians

 7. Inactive Status: A status you may want to consider if contemplating retirement